Default Distances Based on the CEV-KMV Model: Empirical Design

+The classical test method for KMV model in empirical analysis is to use the two sample $t$-test or/and Wilcoxon rank sum test to see whether the distances to default show a significant difference between ST and non ST companies.
+This paper will abandon the $t$-test, but still use Wilcoxon rank sum test and supplement a forecasting accuracy.

+Usually, the two sample $t$-test relies on the GBM assumption.
+Because $\ln V_A$ is Normal distributed, so the distance to default

+is Normal distributed, too.
+Then the two sample $t$-test can be the best method to see if the DDs of ST companies and non ST companies vary.
+However, the empirical result shows the DD is not Normal.
+It can be seen from Figure \ref{Fig:KMVDD} that Gamma or other skewed distributions can fit it far better than Normal.

-In order to check the robustness of results based on parametric tests, the Wilcoxon test may be helpful.
-By using only the information of the sample ranks, Wilcoxon test proposed by Wilcoxon (1945) is one of the most popular non parametric tests.
-Define $W_X$ is the sum ranks of the ST default distance $X$ in the hybrid sample.
-Fixed the ratio $m/n$, when $n$ is large, under the null hypothesis the statistic
+In order to check the power of the KMV model, the Wilcoxon test may be helpful.
+By using only the information of the sample ranks, Wilcoxon test proposed by Wilcoxon is one of the most popular non parametric tests.
+Assume the ST DDs $X_1,X_2,\cdots,X_m$ from $F(x)$ and non ST DDs $Y_1,Y_2,\cdots,Y_n$ from $F(x+c)$.
+If we want to test